cloudfoundry/docs-bosh/drain-scripts.html.md

 - Exit with a non-`0` status code: This informs BOSH that draining failed.

 - Exit with `0` status code: The drain script must also print an integer followed by a newline to `stdout`.
-BOSH interprests the `0` status code and integer as follows:
+BOSH interprets the `0` status code and integer as follows:

     **Static draining**: If the drain script prints a zero or a positive integer, BOSH sleeps for that many seconds before continuing.

     **Dynamic draining**: If the drain script prints a negative integer, BOSH sleeps for that many seconds, then calls the drain script again.

 	<p class="note"><strong>Note</strong>: BOSH reruns a script indefinitely as long as the script exits with a status code `0` and outputs a negative integer.</p>